1989 Football League Third Division play-off final: Background

-It was the first time either Port Vale or Bristol Rovers played a play-off final.
+It was the first time Port Vale or Bristol Rovers played a play-off final.
 Port Vale had previously posted two mid-table finishes following their promotion into the third tier in 1986.
 Bristol Rovers meanwhile had spent most of the decade in the third tier following relegation from the second tier in 1981.
-In the two league matches played between the clubs during the regular season, the two teams played out a 2–2 draw at Twerton Park in April, before Vale won the home fixture 1–0 in what was the penultimate game of the campaign.
+In the two league matches played between the clubs during the regular season, the two teams played out a 2–2 draw at Twerton Park in April before Vale won the home fixture 1–0 in the campaign's penultimate game.
 Port Vale had conceded fewer goals than any other team in the Third Division in the 1988–89 season.
 No team in the Football League had picked up as many home league draws as Bristol Rovers, with 11, whereas only the bottom two clubs of the Third Division had won fewer home fixtures.
 Port Vale quickly sold out their 1,500 ticket allocation at Twerton Park, whilst 4,000 Bristol Rovers fans secured tickets at Vale Park.
 Simon Mills had to postpone his honeymoon to play in the final.
 The second leg would be the first time Port Vale would play a competitive fixture in June.
 Port Vale were strong favourites, with The Guardian's David Foot reporting that financially limited Bristol Rovers had made it to the play-offs "against every apparent law of logic" as manager Gerry Francis had built a squad with a transfer budget of £20,000, half of which he had lent the club himself in order to sign Ian Holloway.